jbcodeforce/aws-messaging-samples/docs/activemq.md

 ???- question "How to be quickly aware of broker is rebooting?"
     Create a CloudWatch alert on the EC2 rebooting event.

+???- question "Why using Jolokia with Active MQ?"
+    Some key reasons why developers use Jolokia for ActiveMQ:

+    * Jolokia allows easy monitoring and management of ActiveMQ brokers and queues/topics via HTTP/JSON.
+This is more convenient than JMX remoting.
+    * It provides remote access to JMX beans without the need to configure JMX ports/SSL etc.
+    * Jolokia converts JMX operations to JSON over HTTP.
+    * It allows bulk JMX operations to be performed with a single request.
+This improves performance compared to remote JMX.
+    * It can auto-discover brokers and provide an aggregated view of multiple ActiveMQ instances.
+    * There are Jolokia client libraries and tools available for Java, JavaScript, Go etc which simplify working with ActiveMQ via Jolokia.
+    * Jolokia is not tied to ActiveMQ specifically and can work across different JMX-enabled applications.
+This makes it reusable.

 ## To address